thephpleague/url/dev-master/path.md

 $newPath->__toString(); // returns path/to/the/sky
 ~~~

-### Path::prepend($data)
+### Path::prepend(SegmentComponent $data)

 Prepend data to the component.
 The `$data` argument which represents the data to be appended can be another `SegmentComponent` implementing object.
-You can use a Host and/or a Path object.
+You can use a Host or a Path object.

 ~~~php
 use League\Url\Path;